FC Lamezia Terme

 F.C.
-Lamezia Terme is an Italian association football club based in Lamezia Terme, Calabria.
+Lamezia Terme was an Italian association football club based in Lamezia Terme, Calabria.

 History

 On 27 July 2021, Lamezia-based entrepreneur Felice Saladini announced the birth of a new football team: F.C.
 Lamezia Terme.
 Saladini hoped to unite fans of the other teams in Lamezia Terme, Vigor Lamezia and ASD Sambiase, who both decided to start over from the Prima Categoria amateur league, with the intention to have those fans support a common cause.